VIC CHC43015 Certificate IV in Ageing Support2024-04-19T13:54:25+00:00

 ENTRY REQUIREMENTS

-This course is virtual so you must have access to the internet, a computer and have basic computer literacy
+• This course is virtual so you must have access to the internet, a computer with a camera and microphone, and have basic computer literacy

 To ensure we meet your learning needs we will conduct an LLN before you enrol.